-Western Lowland Gorilla Trekking
+Western Lowland Gorilla Trekking in Congo

 Gorillas are large forest dwelling apes that live in the forests, swamps and lowland areas of East, West and Central Africa.
 There are two major subspecies of gorillas – the western lowland gorillas and the mountain gorillas.
 The Western lowland gorillas which are the focus of this article are more common (in zoos) and fairly distributed in regions of Equatorial Guinea, Gabon, Congo Brazzaville, Angola, Central African Republic, Cameroon and the Democratic Republic of Congo.
 Mountain Gorillas can only be found in Uganda, Rwanda and the Democratic Republic of Congo.
 The Odzala National Park in Congo Brazzaville hosts the largest known population and density of western lowland gorillas.
 Because most of them live in extremely remote habitats, researchers find it hard to estimate their exact population.
 It was first thought that about 100,000 lowland gorillas were still living in the wild based on estimations done in the 1980’s.
 However a recent discovery of an estimated 125,000 individuals in a remote swampy are in the north of Congo Brazzaville has excited both researches and conservationist alike.